emberjs/guides/source/models/finding-records.md

 The Ember Data store provides a simple interface for finding records of a single type through the `store` object's `find` method.
-Internally, the `store` uses `find`, `findAll`, and `findQuery` based on the supplied arguments.
+Internally, the `store` uses either `findAll` or `findRecord` based on the supplied arguments.

 The first argument to `store.find()` is always the record type.
-The optional second argument determines if a request is made for all records, a single record, or a query.
+The optional second argument determines if a request is made for all records or just a single record.

 ### Finding All Records of a Type